reynarzz/MinoTool/README.md

                 if (IMGUI.CollapsingHeader(SecondaryPropsTitle, ImGuiTreeNodeFlags.DefaultOpen))
                 ...
 ```
-# Gameplay showing the final level!
+## And the gameplay showing the final level!
 ![](readmefiles/level_gameplay.gif)

 ### To Do